Invasive climbers never to grow – 5 vines to avoid and what you should grow instead

 As a former professional gardener, I have grown and cared for hundreds of climbing plants in several gardens across the UK.
 While most climbers are manageable and can be contained, some are more problematic.
 I once had to battle with an overgrown Virginia creeper, Parthenocissus quinquefolia, that had covered the exterior walls of a home in London.
 Over time, it had swamped and killed other plants.
 Invasive climbers like this, therefore, should be avoided.

 Here, I reveal some of the most problematic invasive climbers to avoid planting in your yard, with suggestions on what species to opt for instead.
-So, if you have already done your homework on what invasive trees to keep out of your borders but are now wondering about invasive climbers, our guide has all the information you need to know.
+So, if you have already done your homework on what invasive trees or invasive weeds to keep out of your borders but are now wondering about invasive climbers, our guide has all the information you need to know.

 Invasive climbers to never plant